skpeter/SmartCV-SSBU/README.md

 ## Usage
 - **All you need to do is open smartcv.exe and follow the on-screen instructions for the game detection to start.
 Make sure to keep OBS open!**

+## Where do I use this?
+SmartCV opens a websocket server (on port 6565 by default) to send data to.
+As of this writing, only [S.M.A.R.T.](https://ko-fi.com/post/S-M-A-R-T-is-officially-released-L3L0178E41) has integrations to it.
+If you want to integrate SmartCV into our app, you can look at what the data output looks like on the example JSON files.

+## Known Issues

+- The app currently is unable to tell from the three different Mii fighter characters (because on the versus screen, they all show up as Mii).
+A solution is being worked on
+- The app doesn't know how to differentiate handwarmers from actual matches.
+S.M.A.R.T. (the app)

 ## How does it work?

 Explanation coming soon